-Genetic engineering is the process of transferring the desired gene from an organism of interest to an organism of choice to obtain the desired product by applying the principle of biotechnology.
+Genetic engineering is the process of transferring the desired gene from an organism of interest to an organism of choice to obtain the desired product by applying the principles of biotechnology.
 The process occurs in basic steps as

 - Isolation of the desired gene (gene cloning technology)